 We use Loyola Press “Christ Our Life”.
 We also strive to integrate knowledge of serving others by visits to the food pantry, nursing home, etc. as well as developing a sense that they belong to the St. Anthony parish catholic community.

-Please refer here for the Act of Contrition we currently use with the students for the Sacrament of Reconciliation.
+Please contact us for the Act of Contrition we currently use with the students for the Sacrament of Reconciliation.